 - If you love walnuts, add 1/4 cup chopped walnuts to the batter

-- If you prefer a less “fudgy” texture to your brownies. omit the bean brine in the recipe and add a tablespoon or two (from the can), until you get a desired batter
+- If you prefer a less “fudgy” texture to your brownies. omit the bean brine and replace with 1/4 cup sugar free applesauce

-- Use dark cocoa powder for an even richer brownie
+- Use extra dark cocoa powder for an even richer brownie

-- You know I love peanut butter, so I would definitely be subbing coconut oil for some PB!
+- You know I love peanut butter, so I definitely like subbing coconut oil for some PB sometimes

-There’s so many ways to make these Vegan Fudgy Black Bean Brownies unique to you!
+There’s so many ways to make these Vegan Fudgy Black Bean Brownies unique to you and your needs!
 Just experiment until you find the way you like to make them best.
 I also love to serve these brownies with a dab of Coconut Whipped Cream on top!